 Pricing matters.
 Charge too little and you won’t earn enough revenue to stay afloat.
 Charge too much and you could lose thousands in potential business.
 You don’t want to price out some customers.

 So what can you do?
 This is where tiered pricing comes into play.
-The SaaS pricing approach can be helpful for SaaS companies to meet the needs and budgets of each of their different customer personas.
+The SaaS pricing approach can be helpful for companies looking to meet the needs and budgets of their different customer personas.

 What Is Tiered Pricing?

-Also known as price tiering, tiered pricing is a pricing strategy (often used by SaaS companies) that provides customers with several product plans or packages that offer a particular set of benefits at different price points.
-Those benefits can be in the form of features, supported users, storage space, and more.
+Also known as price tiering, tier-based pricing offers a variety of packages, each of which offers a particular set of benefits at different price points.
+Those benefits can be in the form of features, supported users, storage space, computing resources you can access simultaneously, and more.

 When using tiered pricing, companies may have three to five or even more different pricing tiers.
 An example might be a pricing structure that includes a Basic, Advanced, and Enterprise level plan.
 The Basic, or “base”, plan will have limited features, customer support, and service performance levels.